darknode66/wallet/catalyst-evidence/milestone-3.md

 Visit https://wallet-example-app.wingriders.com and click on the `CONNECT WINGRIDERS WALLET` button.
 You will be redirected to the gateway application where you can accept the connection request.

-After the wallet is created, you can use the example application to:
+After the wallet is connected, you can use the example application to:

 - view your balance
 - view your address
 - view your UTxOs
-- create an example transactions
+- create an example transaction

 ### 3. Create an example transaction

 After you connect to the WingRiders wallet in the example application, click on the `CREATE EXAMPLE TRANSACTION` button.
-This action will built a transaction where you will send 2 ADA to yourself.
+This action will build a transaction which sends 2 ADA to yourself.

 After the transaction is built, you will be redirected to the gateway application, where you can sign the transaction.